 All Saints' Church, Stock, Essex (parish of Stock Harvard)

-Join our Egg Hunt at 2pm on Monday 1 April at All Saints' Church in Stock.
-See above for Revd Miranda's number for tickets (with egg prize guaranteed).
+*PLUS Mon 1 Apr, 2pm: Egg Hunt at All Saints' Church in Stock.
+See image below for Revd Miranda's mobile number for tickets (with egg prize guaranteed).

 All Saints' Church is the parish church of Stock Harvard, in the village of Stock.
 This ancient building is Grade 1 listed and sits beside a large graveyard, a garden of remembrance and a glebe - which is a field used for the dinner dance, flower festival and fete that is one of the biggest events in the village calendar.
 Please see the following introduction about our worship.
 And click here to find us.